Frozen Motion: Why Single Carrollian Scalars Cannot Propagate: Carrollian Geometry and the Models

 Notice that the coordinate $y_x$ is not invariant under the admissible coordinate changes.
 To correct for this, we introduce a decomposition (over $M$) $\Gamma : J\hat{M} \Diffeo \hat{M} \times \R \times \R$.
 By employing coordinates $(t,x, y, y_t, \hat{y}_x)$ the diffeomorphism $\Gamma$ is specified by

 where $\mathbb{A}^{'~~t}_x = \mathbb{A}_x^{~t} - \partial_xt' = \mathbb{A}_x^{~t} -\big(\beta + \gamma \, \partial_xf(x)\big)$ under the admissible changes of coordinates.
-We recognise we have an Ehresmann connection on the principal $\R$-bundle $\mathrm{prj}: M \rightarrow \Sigma$.
+We recognise we have an Ehresmann connection\footnote{ Recall that an Ehresmann connection on a fibre bundle $E$ is the assignment of a (smooth) subbundle $\mathsf{H}E $ of $\sT E$ that is complimentary to the vertical subbundle $\mathsf{V}E$, i.e., $\sT E = \mathsf{V}E \oplus \mathsf{H}E$.
+Here we describe this locally using coordinates.
+For further details, the reader may consult \cite[Chapter III]{Kolář:1993}. } on the principal $\R$-bundle $\mathrm{prj}: M \rightarrow \Sigma$.
 Thus, from the general theory of jets and connections, we have a section of the jet bundle $ JM \rightarrow M$.
 Moreover, from the general theory, we know such sections always exist (see, for example, \cite[Lemma 11.3]{Kolář:1993}).
 However, the connection is not unique, nor is there a canonical choice.
 We will refer to $\mathbb{A}$ as the \emph{Carrollian connection}.
 We understand the Carrollian connection as a fundamental part of the background geometry; we do not consider it a dynamical field in the following.
 The invariant coframe associated with a Carrollian connection is given by $\tau := \rmd t - \rmd x \, \mathbb{A}_x^{~t}$ and $\rmd x$.
 The one-form $\tau$ is commonly referred to as the \emph{clock form}.
-As $M$ is two-dimensional, the clock form satisfies the Forbenius condition for integrability, i.e., $\tau \wedge \rmd \tau =0$.
+As $M$ is two-dimensional, the clock form satisfies the Frobenius condition for integrability, i.e., $\tau \wedge \rmd \tau =0$.
 The associated foliation, defined by the kernel of the clock form, splits $M$ into spatial leaves/cuts which define the notion of absolute simultaneity.
-Note that the \emph{torsion of clock form} is locally given by $\rmd \tau = \tau \wedge \rmd x \, T_{tx}(t,x)$, where $T_{tx} =-\partial_t \mathbb{A}_x^{~t} =: - F$.
-Thus, the clock form is closed if and only if the Carrollian connection is flat.
+Note that the \emph{torsion of clock form} is locally given by $\rmd \tau = - \tau \wedge \rmd x \, \partial_t \mathbb{A}_x^{~t}$.
+Defining the spatial covariant derivative as $\nabla_x := \partial_x + \mathbb{A}_x^{~t}(t, x) \partial_t$, we observe that $[\partial_t , \nabla_x] = (\partial_t \mathbb{A}_x^{~t})\, \partial_t=0$ if the torsion of the clock form vanishes.
+In other words, the Carrollian connection is flat if and only if the clock form is closed.
 As this foliation will play no explicit role in the following, we will not elaborate further and direct the reader to the original literature \cite{Duval:2014a,Duval:2014b,Duval:2014c}.